A look back at the Irish style at the Met Gala last year

-Irish design flourished at this year's Met Gala with the likes of Loewe, Philip Treacy and Simone Rocha all favourites amongst the event's A-list attendees.
+Irish design flourished at last year's Met Gala with the likes of Loewe, Philip Treacy and Simone Rocha all favourites amongst the event's A-list attendees.

-Admittedly, all of this feels quite dystopian against the backdrop of the current suffering happening in Gaza.
-The juxtaposition of celebrity life with human tragedy is jarring, to say the least, but things never exist in a vacuum and yesterday, as usually happens on the first Monday in May, the who’s who of the celebrity, fashion and art world descended upon the steps of the Metropolitan Museum of Art in New York for one of the year’s most highly-anticipated events – the Met Gala.
+The first Monday in May is nearly upon us once again, when the who’s who of the celebrity, fashion and art world descend upon the steps of the Metropolitan Museum of Art in New York for one of the year’s most highly anticipated events – the Met Gala.

-This year’s theme was Sleeping Beauties: Reawakening Fashion with a Garden Of Time dress code and impressively, it was Irish design that dominated on the red mossy green carpet.
-From Loewe’s bus-full of impeccably dressed stars to SJP in Richard Quinn and Philip Treacy, here are some of our favourite Irish looks from the fashion Oscars.
+Last year’s theme was Sleeping Beauties: Reawakening Fashion, with a Garden Of Time dress code and impressively, it was Irish design that dominated on the red mossy green carpet.
+From Loewe’s bus full of impeccably dressed stars to SJP in Richard Quinn and Philip Treacy, let’s reflect on some of our favourite Irish looks from last year’s fashion Oscars as we impatiently await 2025’s offering.

 Loewe by Jonathan Anderson

-Originally from Magherafelt in Northern Ireland, Jonathan Anderson is the current creative director at Loewe.
-An undeniable talent with an eye for design, he was a firm favourite at this year’s event with more than a few famous faces arriving in one of his creations – including Anna Wintour, Jamie Dornan and honorary Irishwoman, Ayo Edebiri.
+Originally from Magherafelt in Northern Ireland, Jonathan Anderson is the former creative director at Loewe and the next artistic director of Dior Men.
+An undeniable talent with an eye for design, he was a firm favourite at last year’s event with no less than 16 famous faces arriving in one of his creations – including Anna Wintour, Jamie Dornan and honorary Irishwoman, Ayo Edebiri.

 Ariana Grande returned to the Met Gala for the first time in six years, in a bespoke moulded bustier in leather and mother-of-pearl – paired with a multi-layered pleated silk chiffon skirt, hand-painted to mimic the surface of an iridescent shell.